dxw/tech-team-rfcs/rfc-087-use-libraries-where-possible.md

 By default, we SHOULD aim to find and reuse existing open source libraries that fulfil the requirement rather than writing our own.

-Using existing code is preferable in order to get better tested code, a lower maintenance burden, and more features than we might normally implement ourselves.
+Using existing code is preferable in order to get more proven code, a lower maintenance burden, and additional useful features we might not have time to implement ourselves.

 Some examples might include:

 - Date handling and formatting
-- Language inflection
+- Language inflection (e.g. pluralisation)
 - Queueing and background job running
 - Connecting to remote APIs